 The world was changing dramatically well before the September 11th terrorist attacks on the World Trade Center and the Pentagon shocked the nation and the world.
-Globalization - the international interaction of information, financial capital, commerce, technology and labor at speeds exponentially greater than previously thought possible - has been - and will continue to be - the motive force driving this profound world change.
+Globalization - the international interaction of information, financial capital, commerce, technology and labor at speeds exponentially greater than previously thought possible - has been - and will continue to be - the motive force driving this profound world change.3

-United States security policy must respond to globalization by shaping the emerging world order in a way that protects U.S. core values and promotes U.S. and allied vital interests.
-The Quadrennial Defense Review Report noted that the new United States security paradigm must be prepared to deal not just with expected enemy threats - but rather with extant and potential enemy capabilities that could threaten our interests.
+Coalition security policy must respond to globalization by shaping the emerging world order in a way that protects allied vital interests.
+The United States Department of Defense Quadrennial Defense Review Report noted that for United States, that nation's security paradigm must be prepared to deal not just with expected enemy threats - but rather with extant and potential enemy capabilities that could threaten its interests.
+This is as true for coalition forces - perhaps more so - than it is for the singular case of the United States.4

-Building a U.S. military force with the size and scope to respond to a broad spectrum of potential enemy capabilities is a daunting task, especially given budget limitations faced by the Department of Defense (DoD).
-As the United States military becomes more involved in Homeland Defense, it still needs to provide and maintain the robust forces for Forward Presence required by Joint Vision 2020.
-Thus, it is no longer possible to defer the procurement decisions to acquire the numbers of ships, aircraft, systems, sensors and weapons necessary to execute our National Security Strategy and National Military Strategy.
+Building a coalition force with the size and scope to respond to a broad spectrum of potential enemy capabilities is a daunting task, especially given budget limitations faced by all coalition partners.
+As coalition militaries becomes more involved in homeland defense, they still need to provide and maintain the robust forces for forward presence required by to protect their national interests in forward areas.
+Thus, it is no longer possible to defer the procurement decisions to acquire the numbers of ships, aircraft, systems, sensors and weapons necessary to execute the kinds of missions that coalition forces must execute across the globe.

-Even more challenging are the coincident tasks of dealing with dramatic operational changes that have reshaped our mission areas since the end of the Cold War, while adjusting to technology innovations that have profoundly impacted the types of systems, platforms, sensors and weapons available to both U.S. forces and potential adversaries.
-As "mission creep" has impelled the United States military to take on increasing responsibilities, and as potential adversaries have acquired more sophisticated weapons in greater numbers, the pressure to come up with "another solution" has intensified.
+Even more challenging are the coincident tasks of dealing with dramatic operational changes that have reshaped coalition mission areas since the end of the Cold War, while adjusting to technology innovations that have profoundly impacted the types of systems, platforms, sensors and weapons available to both coalition forces and potential adversaries.
+As "mission creep" has impelled the coalition militaries to take on increasing responsibilities, and as potential adversaries have acquired more sophisticated weapons in greater numbers, the pressure to come up with "another solution" has intensified.
 Technology upgrades have been proposed as one way offset the force structure deficit caused by this "mission creep."

-Based upon a number of comprehensive studies, it appears unlikely that the DoD budget will be increased enough to produce a significant number of new platforms.
-Rather, it is likely that the downward pressure on procurement accounts will only intensify, as the U.S. military finds additional ways to contribute to the war on terrorism and the imperatives of homeland defense.
-Therefore, another way must be found for the DoD to provide the wherewithal for United States military forces to achieve their goals.
+Based upon a number of comprehensive studies, it appears unlikely that coalition military budgets will be increased enough to produce a significant number of new platforms.
+Rather, it is likely that the downward pressure on procurement accounts will only intensify, as coalition militaries finds additional ways to contribute to the war on terrorism and the imperatives of homeland defense.5 Therefore, another way must be found for defense establishments of coalition partners to provide the wherewithal for their military forces to achieve their goals.